ceejbot/galls-law/one-shot.md

 * Fastly as our CDN (faster in Europe!)
 * AWS EC2
-* we do *not* use EBS or other AWS-specific techs
 * Ubuntu Trusty
 * nagios + PagerDuty
 * Github hosts our code
+* TravisCI for public & private repos

 ^ Amazon!
 Everybody uses it. it's cheap.
-It give us lots of control.
+It give us lots of control. we do *not* use EBS or other AWS-specific techs.
 Ubuntu is the least annoying of the linux distros.
 I'd pick debian if it didn't exist.
 Mostly DC redundant, with all single pts of failure in us-west-2.

 ---